dchampion/shared-mutable-state/README.md

 #### Discussion
 The <code>Atomic</code> strategy uses one of several classes in the <code>java.util.concurrent.atomic</code> package specifically designed for thread-safety (in the present case <code>AtomicInteger</code>).
 These classes enforce atomic state transitions on numbers and object references.

-In simple cases such as this, where the entirety of a object's mutable state is confined to a single variable, this strategy is likely preferable to any other because it confines the scope of atomicity precisely to the mutable state of the object.
+In simple cases such as this, where the entirety of a object's mutable state is confined to a single variable, this strategy is likely preferable to any other because it confines atomicity to just the required scope.

 ### ReentrantLock Strategy